adapt0/smartplug/README.md

 # Etekcity SmartPlug firmware + upgrading tool

+_WARNING: This is an abandoned experiment.
+Feel free to use for research purposes_

 Alternative firmware for Etekcity's "Voltson Wi-Fi Smart Plug Mini Outlet" (ESW01-USA).

-_WARNING: This is an experimental work in progress_

 ![Pair of Etekcity plugs](doc/etekcity.jpg)